Em is an armchair detective who falls asleep listening to true crime podcasts.

 Chances are, if you’re reading this, you know a little something about Maura Murray’s hotly debated and theorized disappearance back in early 2004.
-Just in case you need a refresher, Murray was 21 when she was last seen after a minor car accident in Woodsville, New Hampshire.
+Just in case you need a refresher, Murray was 21 years old when she was last seen after a minor car accident in Woodsville, New Hampshire.
 According to New Hampshire’s cold case unit, when police arrived at the accident, Murray wasn’t there and there’s been no trace of her since.

 Why Would Maura Be Connected to Israel Keys?

 The theory here is that when Murray had her car accident in 2004 she met foul play at the hands of Keyes, either because he was in the area and happened across her as a victim of opportunity.

-Possible Connection Theories
+3 Possible Connection Theories

 I’m going to be really upfront here.
 I don’t think Israel Keyes has squat to do with Maura’s disappearance, but we’ll get to that later.
 For now, here are the most popular running theories on Keyes/Murray connections.

 According to the internet, Maura’s travels through New Hampshire put her in a prime location to be hunted by Keyes who is said to have favored the east coast.
 Indeed, he murdered the Curriers in Vermont and was known to have travelled to New Hampshire and New York.
 However, the Currier murders took place seven years after Maura’s disappearance and could be tracked through flight records and car rentals.

 Over the week of February 6th through the 13th he racked up just over 500 miles on this rental, so we know he couldn’t have used this vehicle to get to New Hampshire, where Murray was last reported to have been seen.

 However, some believe that Keyes could have used this rental to drive to and from a nearby airport, hopping a flight to the east coast and giving him enough time to return to Utah following Murray’s disappearance.
-Keep in mind though that in order to do this, Keyes would have had to have used a name not known to authorities while he travelled, since the FBI has an extensive timeline of his movements using his own name from the summer of ‘97 to his death in 2012.
+Keep in mind though that in order to do this, Keyes would have had to have used a name not known to authorities while he traveled, since the FBI has an extensive timeline of his movements using his own name from the summer of 1997 to his death in 2012.

-Even weirder, Manchester is only 105 miles from Woodsville, Murray’s last known location, which is a measly 2 hour drive via I-93 from where Keyes was during that fall.
+Even weirder, Manchester is only 105 miles from Woodsville, Murray’s last known location, which is a measly two-hour drive via I-93 from where Keyes was during that fall.
 Why was he there?
 We do know that in Koenig’s case, Keyes was straight up creepy in the comments section of news stories following her murder.

 Was he doing this by returning to New Hampshire or was his visit following Maura Murray’s headline-breaking case a total coincidence?